-Judging by its ingredients alone, Simply Nourish Grain Free Dog Food looks like an above-average dry product.
+Upon reviewing its ingredient panel, Simply Nourish Grain Free looks like an above-average dry dog food.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to other dry dog foods.

-When you consider the protein-boosting effect of the dried peas, dried potatoes and flaxseed, this looks like the profile of a kibble still containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the dried peas, dried potatoes and flaxseed, this looks like the profile of a kibble still containing a significant amount of meat.

-Simply Nourish Grain Free is a plant-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4.5 stars.
+Simply Nourish Grain Free is a dry dog food that uses a significant amount of named meat meal as its dominant source of animal protein, thus earning the brand 5 stars.